naughtont3/docker-builds/hobbes-nvl-bb/README.md

 ***NOTE*** This is ``in progress'' / incomplete.

+STATUS UPDATES:
+ - 12may2016: Still having problems with downloads/build that stops
+              full container build.
+So for now, I'm just downloading the full source and installing dependencies.
+              Then you can run the 'build-hacked.pl' or 'BUILDIT.sh' script from within the container (see comments for possible edits).
+              Note, BUILDIT.sh is just a wrapper on the 'build-hacked.pl' script.
+The 'build-hacked.pl' script has updates/work-arounds
+              that I've found helpful, e.g., can build guest image if didn't compile Pisces or Palacios, adds customized passwd file to guest image.

+    ```
+    TJN: STOPPING EARLY - WILL NEED TO RUN BUILD-HACKED.PL MANUALLY
+    TJN: SEE BUILDIT.sh wrapper script for example.
+    TJN: SEE /hobbes/nvl/src/guests/simple_busybox
+    ```

 A "Hobbes developer container" based on Ubuntu, with a full Hobbes Developer environment, to include a BusyBox Guest VM image containing MPI.